 Let a Truck Accident Lawyer Help

 After being injured or losing a relative in a truck accident, you are not going to know about defective truck equipment right away.
 It takes a thorough and in-depth investigation to uncover defective equipment or an equipment malfunction.
 Once you find out what went wrong, then you must identify the liable party.
-Instead of struggling to investigate a truck accident on your own, let Lugar Law PC get to work for you.
+Instead of struggling to investigate a truck accident on your own, let Lugar Injury Law get to work for you.